 100%.
 StoryTagger has been designed to act as your GDPR management tool for user-generated video.
 As well as GDPR compliant T&Cs, an extension of your own company policy, you can add extra terms which act as a digital video release form built into the mobile app.
 Creators feel in control with their own record of consent.

-Why can’t we just record videos without the app?
+Why can’t we just record videos without the platform?

-Well, you can, but StoryTagger uses structured storytelling techniques to guide users to reflect and share short, focused video stories.
-Our customers tell us that without the app people struggle to reflect and identify what they should talk about, experience technical issues and often find it difficult to transfer large video files to secure corporate networks.
+You can, but StoryTagger uses structured storytelling techniques to guide users to reflect and share short, focused video stories.
+Our customers tell us that without StoryTagger people struggle to reflect and identify what they should talk about, experience technical issues and often find it difficult to transfer large video files to secure corporate networks.

 For any further questions, feel free to visit our detailed FAQ page.